- A leading ‘1’ is included in the international call sequence. It doubles as a trunk prefix for domestic long distance calls.

 ‘1’ is used as a long distance trunk prefix (it also doubles as the country code) to call long distance.

-Most phone calls within the same metropolitain area (even across provincial lines) are within the local calling area.
-Calls to another metropolitan area are to a different local calling area.
-Local calling areas can overflow into neighbouring provinces and area codes.
+Most phone calls within the same metropolitan area (even across provincial lines) are within the local calling area.
+Calls to another metro area are to a different local calling area.
+Local calling areas can overflow into neighboring provinces and area codes.

 When unsure of which call sequence to use, first try the long distance sequence.
-The phone system is designed to reply with a message if the call is improperly dialed, and if the local call sequence should have been dialed the local rate will be charged for the call.
+If the call is dialed improperly, the phone system is designed to reply with a message.
+If the local call sequence should have been dialed the local rate will be charged for the call.